rubi13rubi/Whatsapp3/README.md

 ```
 python3 whatsapp3_server.py
 ```
+If you get the error "Could not find Opus library.
+Make sure it is installed" check the section below for Opus errors.
 If it is your first time using the client, it will generate a **settings.json** file with the default settings and stop the program.
 Before running the program again, open the settings file to configure all the parameters:
 ```
 nano settings.json